 What media format will this idea work best in (video or photo)?

-Now that we have a good idea, what’s the best way to produce it?
+2. The strategy: Now that we have a good idea, what’s the best way to produce it?
 Should we do a photoshoot, video, or maybe create a blog?
 I would suggest starting with a medium you love first and going from there.
 So if you love to do Facebook lives, then prepare content around a live stream that helps people learn how to edit video better.
 Or write a post about the importance of self-care.
 Whatever you choose, make sure it’s done in a fun and engaging way.

-The platform you initially choose to distribute your content will directly inform how the content will be crafted and displayed.
+3. The platform: The platform you initially choose to distribute your content will directly inform how the content will be crafted and displayed.
 When thinking of a platform to choose, i.e., Facebook, Twitter, Instagram, TikTok, YouTube, or others, make sure you are posting content that utilizes the platform the best.
 I wouldn’t start with sharing a post on YouTube as it is a video-based platform primarily.
 Similarly, I would not post a 5-minute video on TikTok because that would not complement their ecosystem.
 What you could do is post a five-minute video on YouTube, then grab the best part of the video and make the thirty-second trailer.
 This trailer can use on Twitter or TikTok to gain more views and engagement.
 Each platform has its strengths, and it’s up to you to leverage them wisely.

-This is where we hit the evergreen cycle.
+4. The evergreen cycle: This is where we hit the evergreen cycle.
 The evergreen cycle is when we created content to exist on one platform that we then reedited for use on another platform.
 We did not re-write, re-shoot, re-capture anything.
 All we are doing is slightly changing the format of the content to suit the needs of other platforms.
 Here is a little tip.
 When capturing video or photography, try to “capture” as much media as possible.
 For instance, if you need to create content for the next two weeks for Instagram, capture three weeks' worth of potential content.
 This way, you have more media to choose from and to use at a later date.
 Below are some images of different creative workflows.

 How to manage evergreen content